Automattic/jetpack/to-test.md

 - **At any point during your testing, remember to [check your browser's JavaScript console](https://codex.wordpress.org/Using_Your_Browser_to_Diagnose_JavaScript_Errors#Step_3:_Diagnosis) and see if there are any errors reported by Jetpack there.**
 - Use "Debug Bar" or "Query Monitor" to help make PHP notices and warnings more noticeable and report anything you see.

+### Blocks

+We've updated several blocks to ensure full compatibility with the upcoming version of WordPress, 5.7.
+To test those changes, you'll want to try inserting different blocks on your site, whether it runs WordPress 5.6 or WordPress 5.7 Beta.
+You'll want to take extra attention to the toolbar buttons that appear above each block in the editor.
+Those toolbars should keep working just like before.
+Here is a full list of the blocks that were updated:

+- Business Hours
+- Calendly
+- Contact Form
+- Donations
+- Eventbrite
+- Gathering Tweetstorms ("unroll" feature appearing in the toolbar when embedding a Twitter thread)
+- Map
+- Pay With Paypal
+- Payments
+- Pinterest
+- Podcast Player
+- Premium Content
+- Publicize
+- WhatsApp
+- Slideshow
+- Tiled Gallery
+- Video

 ### Dashboard

 This release introduces a new banner, appearing in the main dashboard and on the Plugins page once you've connected Jetpack to WordPress.com.
 To test, try the following: